webhintio/hint/docs/user-guide/rules/content-type.md

 ```

 Note: You can also use the [`ignoredUrls`](../index.md#rule-configuration)
-property from the `.sonarrc` file to exclude domains you don't control
+property from the `.sonarwhalrc` file to exclude domains you don't control
 (e.g.: CDNs) from these checks.

 ## Further Reading